polar-rules/nest-task/documentation/CLI.md

     - For example: `--description "The task example"`

 #### `setup`
-Used in purpose to run first initial setup of the @bear-hugs/nest-task.
+Used in purpose to run first initial setup of the @polar-rules/nest-task.
 Performs 3 basic actions: modify `nest-cli.json`, creates an entrypoint for tasks to run and creates an example of task.
 - `project-name` Optional.
 In case your `nest-cli.json` have `projects` key defined.
 - `convention` Required.
 Specify naming convention for files and classes.
-Options are `camel-case`, `snake-case`, `kebab-case`, `bear-hugs`
+Options are `camel-case`, `snake-case`, `kebab-case`, `polar-rules`
     - `camel-case` - tells us to create files with camel case convention.
 For example: `camelCase.example.ts`
     - `snake-case` - tells us to create files with snake case convention.
 For example: `snake_case.example.ts`
     - `kebab-case` - tells us to create files with camel case convention.
 For example: `kebab-case.example.ts`
-    - `bear-hugs` - combination of kebab case and specific
+    - `polar-rules` - combination of kebab case and specific